ZEPETO-Templates/Find_A_Pair_Template/README.md

-# Find a pair game
+# Find a Pair game

 ## 📢 About

-Nice to meet you Creators! 👋 Welcome to Runner template guide!
+Nice to meet you Creators! 👋 Welcome to Find a Pair template guide! <br>

-With Runner you can create amazing worlds to play with your friends!
+With Find a Pair you can create amazing worlds to play with your friends! <br>

-Now, are you ready to start?
+Now, are you ready to start? <br>

-## ❓ How to create with Runner template
+## ❓ How to create with Find a Pair template

 :wrench: Installation and settings